chameleon-ai/webm-for-4chan/README.md

 ## Extra Notes and Quirks
 - Audio bit-rate is automatically reduced for long clips.
 Force high audio bit-rate with `--music_mode`, or specify the exact rate manually with `--audio_rate`
+- Image + audio combine mode behaves as if `--music_mode` is set.
+Audio bit-rate can still be set with `--audio_rate`
 - If you don't like the automatically calculated resolution, use the `--resolution` override.
+- Resolution remains unchanged in image + audio combine mode.
+It can still be manually changed with `--resolution`
 - It's tough to do one-size-fits-all automatic resolution scaling.
 Currently it is tuned to produce large resolutions, which can cause artifacts if the source has high motion or a lot of colors.
 If the output is a little too crunchy, I recommend specifying `--resolution` at one notch lower than what it automatically selected (you can find the resolution table at the top of the script)
 - If you don't want to resize it at all, use `--no_resize`
 - Dynamic resolution calculation will snap to a standard resolution size as defined in the resolution table.
 You can skip this with `--bypass_resolution_table`